apache/incubator-datalab/USER_GUIDE.md

 ### Manage Git credentials <a name="git_creds"></a>

-To work with Git (pull, push) via UI tool (ungit) you could add multiple credentials in Data Lab UI, which are set on all running instances with analytical tools.
+To work with Git (pull, push) via UI tool (ungit) you could add multiple credentials in DataLab UI, which are set on all running instances with analytical tools.

 When you click on the button "Git credentials" – following popup shows up: